xebialabs-community/xlr-xldeploy-plugin/README.md

 [xlr-xldeploy-plugin-license-url]: https://opensource.org/licenses/MIT
 [xlr-xldeploy-plugin-downloads-image]: https://img.shields.io/github/downloads/xebialabs-community/xlr-xldeploy-plugin/total.svg

+## Preface

+This document describes the functionality provided by the xlr-xldeploy-plugin.

+See the **[XL Release Documentation](https://docs.xebialabs.com/xl-release/index.html)** for background information on XL Release and release concepts.

-# Overview #
+## Overview

 The xlr-xldeploy-plugin is a XL Release plugin that allows to start a control task, start a deployment, migrate a deployment package to another server or get the latest version of an application on XL Deploy.

 ## Installation ##

-Place the latest released version under the `plugins` dir.
+Place the latest released version under the `plugins` dir for XL Release 7.x or under the `plugins/__local__` for XL Release 8+.
 If needed append the following to the `script.policy` under `conf`:

 ```
 permission java.io.FilePermission "plugins/*", "read";